Black Dahlia suspects

-The murder investigation by the Los Angeles Police Department was the largest since the murder of Marion Parker in 1927, and involved hundreds of officers borrowed from other law enforcement agencies.
-Sensational and sometimes inaccurate press coverage, as well as the nature of the crime, focused intense public attention on the case.
+Many suspects and conspiracy theories have been advanced, but none have widespread acceptance and some are not taken seriously at all.
+The murder investigation by the Los Angeles Police Department (LAPD) was the largest since the murder of Marion Parker in 1927, and involved hundreds of officers borrowed from other law enforcement agencies.
+Sensational and sometimes inaccurate press coverage, as well as the gruesome nature of the crime, focused intense public attention on the case.
 As the case continues to command public attention, more people have been proposed as Short's killer, much like London's Jack the Ripper murders.
+LAPD Sergeant John "Jigsaw John" St. John, an LAPD detective who worked the case until his retirement, stated, "It is amazing how many people offer up a relative as the killer."